-Think about finding new recipes with your health coach.
+Think about finding new recipes with our website..
 Aren’t you tired of the same old thing?
 It’s exciting to eat new flavors and try old favorites with a new approach.
 A lot of women have gotten away from cooking.
 Using a health coach helps you find what fits your professional and personal lifestyle.

 Susan resisted the idea of anything other than walking.
-She was too busy to be in a class.
-Once she got going with a punch card for the “Spin room” she found that varying her time there helped to relieve stress more than walking.
+Her busy schedule interfered with fitness classes.
+Deciding to give it a try she chose the “Spin room”.
+Indoor cycling helped to relieve stress more than walking.
 She began to sleep better.
 Losing weight after menopause became easier.

 ‘Let exercise be your stress reliever, not food.’
 Unknown